The global financial system is on the brink of being thrown into chaos.

 Moscow considers it to be an act of war.
-An increasingly bellicose Russian President Vladimir Putin could retaliate against the U.S. and its allies in a number of ways, including cutting off energy supplies, launching cyber-attacks on financial institutions, and further partnering with China to create alternative payments platforms that challenge U.S. dollar hegemony.
+An increasingly bellicose Russian President Vladimir Putin could retaliate against the U.S. and its allies in several ways, including cutting off energy supplies, launching cyber-attacks on financial institutions, and further partnering with China to create alternative payment platforms that challenge U.S. dollar hegemony.

 Geopolitical and financial analyst James Rickards tweeted his prediction: “If you ban SWIFT payments, Russia will stop selling oil.

 That's about 9% of global output.
 There's an energy shortage already.
 The result will be a global depression.”

 Even if global energy markets stabilize over time as new sources of supply come on board, trust in the global financial system could be permanently impaired.

 Mutually assured confidence in counterparties is the only thing underpinning transactions conducted in fiat currencies.

 When the financial system is used as a large-scale weapon of war to freeze assets and deny transactions, it’s not just the immediate targets of the sanctions who will lose confidence in it.
 The system itself becomes less trustworthy.

 Russian authorities had been preparing for a financial doomsday scenario long before they decided to launch an offensive in Ukraine.

 They have steadily boosted their central bank gold reserves and developed alternative systems for transacting with trading partners – though it remains to be seen how effective their preparations so far will be.

 It seems clear that China, which depends on Russia for oil, coal, grains, and other commodities, will continue doing business with Putin.
 Will the U.S. cease doing business with China?